litebird/litebird_sim/docs/source/scanning.rst

 .. image:: images/litebird-scanning-strategy.svg

-These parameters define the so-called *scanning strategy*, i.e., the way the instruments observe the sky during the mission's lifetime.
+These parameters define the so-called *scanning strategy*, i.e., how the instruments observe the sky during the mission lifetime.
 The LiteBIRD Simulation Framework provides all the tools necessary to simulate the composition of these rotations, and it can produce pointing information from the synthetic description of the scanning strategy.
-Here is a full example, using the scanning strategy proposed for CORE (:cite:`2018:core:delabrouille`), which is qualitatively similar to what is going to be used for LiteBIRD:
+Here is a complete example using the scanning strategy proposed for CORE (:cite:`2018:core:delabrouille`), which is qualitatively similar to what is going to be used for LiteBIRD:

 .. testcode::